 These options to target and exclude are based on actual presence at a location & interest in a location.
 In reporting, you can separate these two settings to check their individual performance and change the settings accordingly.

 4. Not Revisiting Ad Schedule Bid Modifiers

-You can adjust your bids for specific days and times.
+You can adjust your bids for specific days and times to better manage your PPC strategy.
 By setting bid adjustments, your spending on individual clicks might change whilst your total budget will remain the same.

 Usually, once set, bid modifiers aren’t revisited often, which can make them outdated.
 Daily ad performance can change seasonally which means that bid modifiers should be adjusted after analysing significant data samples.
 This will help you to remain relevant during the hours and days that matter.

 Campaign experiments are a great way to test different ad elements like landing pages and bidding strategies to figure out the best fit for your campaigns.

 You can also specify the percentage of traffic you want your experiment campaign to receive to give you more control.

 Ad variations is a feature that lets you run a split test for ad copy variations which is more efficient than uploading multiple ad copies.
 You can use these features to find the setting that works best for your campaigns.